-- For a refinance of an existing unit already permanently affixed to the land, the LTV will be based on the lowest of: - The current appraised value of the manufactured home and land; or - If the unit has been permanently affixed less than 12 months prior to the loan application: - and the land and the unit are secured by two liens, use the lowest price of the unit within the past 12 months plus the lowest price the land has sold for within the past 12 months or the current appraised value, whichever is less; or - If the unit and land are secured by a single lien, use the lowest price at which the unit and land were sold in the last 12 months; or - If the land was acquired through gift or inheritance, use the appraised value of the land.
+- For a rate/term refinance of an existing unit already permanently affixed to the land, the LTV will be based on the lowest of: - The current appraised value of the manufactured home and land; or - If the manufactured home was owned by the member for less than 12 months on the loan application date; and: - The home and the land are secured by separate liens, use the lowest price at which the home was previously sold during that 12 month period plus the lower of the current appraisal value of the land, or the lowest sales price at which the land was sold during that 12-month period (if there was such a sale); or - The home and land are secured by a single lien, use the lowest price at which the home and land were previously sold during that 12-month period; or - If the land was acquired through gift or inheritance, use the appraised value of the land.
 Document the acquisition and transfer of the land.